gabysbrain/decision_making-vdmu2015/proposal.md

 different heuristics for the same tasks and two different users may choose different heuristics for the same task.

-* understanding the final decision making process that the tool will use is what’s important
+* it's important for the tool designer to understand the final decision making process that the tool will use is what’s important
+* don't consider it formally or the alternative heuristics/strategies

-In summary are contributions are:
+In summary our contributions are:

-* we introduce problem solving heuristics from cog sci
+* we introduce problem solving heuristics
 * map these to previous design study work on uncertainty/parameter space exploration
-* potential design guidelines
+* potential design guidelines allowing visualization designers to design better (more easily adopted) visualization tools faster (fewer iterations)

 {>> another benefit is that these methods have methodologies for identifying them and studying them <<}

+{>> can this be used to better identify a successful optimization design study? <<}

 # Problem solving strategies